 Next, you should consider the needs of your child first and foremost.
 Remember that ultimately the Child Support paid goes towards the benefit of your child even though it is being sent to your Co-parent.
 If you think about the payments in this way, you will be more likely to tolerate and even see the benefit of paying child support consistently.
 When he starts to look at it from the perspective of paying your spouse, for instance, $1000 per month until your youngest child turns 18, then you are in for a long haul.

 Otherwise, child support is just like any other responsibility that you have regarding your child custody or divorce case.
 The only difference is that child support is a much more delicate subject because it directly involves paying money for me to another person.
 However, I like to advise clients to think of the subject in terms of being one part of a much bigger picture that can ultimately improve your relationship with your children and ensure that your children are well taken care of.
 No matter what you feel about your Co-parent or the courts, I know without a doubt that you love your children more than anything.
-Child support can be a contentious subject but remember that it is intended to benefit your children should ease you into the process with less concern.
+Child support can be a contentious subject but remember that it is intended to benefit your children and should ease you into the process with less concern.

 Questions about the material continued in today's blog post?
 Contact the Law Office of Bryan Fagan